 I’m Brandon Keim, a freelance journalist specializing in science, nature and technology (and generalizing in biology, culture, history, environment, sustainability, anthropology, policy, ethics and medicine.)
 Presently I’m working on projects involving the inner lives of animals; the difference between doing things by hand and on-screen; and a glossary of forgotten nature words.
 I’m also the co-founder of an insect-based cat food company.

 Since March 2007 I’ve written for WIRED’s award-winning online science section.
-My work has also appeared in many other publications, including National Geographic, NOVA, Aeon Magazine, Nautilus, Scientific American Mind, Audubon Magazine, Mother Jones, Conservation and Stanford Social Innovation Review.
+My work has also appeared in many other publications, including National Geographic News, Aeon Magazine, Nautilus, Scientific American Mind, Audubon Magazine, Mother Jones, Conservation, NOVA and Stanford Social Innovation Review.
 I’ve made broadcast appearances on NPR’s Science Friday and Here & Now, PRI’s The World and CBC’s As It Happens.

 Born and raised in Bangor, Maine, I now migrate between there and my home nest in Brooklyn, New York.